 Avoiding escalation requires sticking to your guns and remaining calm while doing so.
 If you said no to a child’s request, your goal is to ignore behavior directed at getting you to change your mind.
 It’s not easy, but it’s an investment in reducing that behavior in the future.
 When the child stops acting up and goes back to playing quietly or speaking in a calm tone of voice, be ready with positive reinforcement.
 “I like the way you calmed down,” or “It’s so nice when you speak to me this way.”

 The same is true if you’re making a request and your child is ignoring you.
-You can repeat your request once, but without escalating, and let her know that a consequence will follow if you don’t get results.
+You can repeat your request once, but without escalating, and let them know that a consequence will follow if you don’t get results.
 “I said it’s time for dinner; if you don’t come wash up, you’re going to lose 10 minutes of screen time after dinner.”
-And when she does comply, be ready with the praise, even if you had to ask twice.
+And when they does comply, be ready with the praise, even if you had to ask twice.

 2. The ‘It’s Just a Phase’ Trap